YSR Telangana Party chief YS Sharmila joins Congress

 YSR Telangana Party president and Andhra Pradesh Chief Minister YS Jagan Mohan Reddy’s sister YS Sharmila joined the Congress on Thursday.

 She joined the Congress in the presence of party chief Mallikarjun Kharge, Wayanad MP Rahul Gandhi and the party’s General Secretary KC Venugopal.
+The YSR Telangana Party has now been merged with the Congress.

-On Tuesday, she had announced that she had accepted an invitation to join the Congress, reported The Hindu.
+On Tuesday, she announced that she had accepted an invitation to join the Congress, reported The Hindu.
 This came amid media reports claiming that Sharmila was looking to merge her party with the Congress.

+Sharmila said on Thursday said that the YSR Telangana Party becoming a part of the Congress was a development that gave her immense joy.

+“Dr YS Rajasekhara Reddy, the legendary leader of the Telugu people, not only served the Congress party all his life but also gave his life serving the Congress,” she said.
+“And today, it would give him great joy that his daughter is following in his footsteps.”

 Sharmila launched the YSR Telangana Party in June 2021 on the birth anniversary of her father and former Andhra Pradesh Chief Minister YS Rajasekhara Reddy.